-We ran the hill-climbing with simulated annealing (HC), genetic algorithm (GA), and PSO optimization algorithms on various parameterizations of Weibull and lognormal distributions.
-For Weibull we varied both the rate and shape parameters from 0.5 to 2.0 by increments of 0.1 for a total of 225 instances.
+We ran the PSO, genetic algorithm, and hill-climbing with simulated annealing (HC) optimization algorithms on various parameterizations of Weibull and lognormal distributions.
+For the Weibull distribution we varied both the rate and shape parameters from 0.5 to 2.0 by increments of 0.1 for a total of 225 instances.
 The same values were used with the lognormal distribution for the mean and standard deviation parameters.

 For this initial experiment, we fixed the size of the learned distribution to three phases.
 We used general phase-type distributions, which have no structural restrictions.
-The intensity matrix and initial distribution for each phase-type distribution was serialized so that they conformed to the optimization algorithm frameworks.
-This is done by extracting all nondiagonal entries from the intensity matrix excluding the last row, since the diagonal entries for each row of the intensity matrices can be computed as the negative sum of the rest of the row, and the last row will always be set to 0 since it is absorbing.
+The intensity matrix and initial distribution for each phase-type distribution were serialized so that they conformed to the optimization algorithm frameworks.
+This was done by extracting all nondiagonal entries from the intensity matrix excluding the last row, since the diagonal entries for each row of the intensity matrices can be computed as the negative sum of the rest of the row, and the last row was always set to 0 since the corresponding state is absorbing.
 We also included all but the last value of the initial distribution in the serialization, since the last value is the complement of the remaining values, such that the initial distribution sums to one.
-The result is a vector of size $n^2$ , where n is the number of phases.
-We bound the valid search space for the optimization such that the initial distribution values are smaller than one, while the entries for the intensity matrix are bounded by some positive userspecified value which we set to 2.00 for all experiments.
-The describing process reverses the described procedure to produce a phase-type distribution that can be used to evaluate candidate solutions for the optimization algorithms.
+The result is a vector of size $\Theta(n^2)$, where n is the number of phases.
+We bounded the valid search space for the optimization such that the initial distribution values were smaller than one, while the entries for the intensity matrix are bounded by some positive user-specified value which we set to 2.00 for all experiments.
+The deserialization process reverses the described procedure to produce a phase-type distribution that can be used to evaluate candidate solutions for the optimization algorithms.

-Algorithms were compared on the KL-divergence between the final learned phase-type distribution and the true distribution.
+Algorithms were compared using the KL-divergence between the final learned phase-type distribution and the true distribution.
 The parameters for each algorithm were manually tuned.
 Hill-climbing used an initial temperature of 100 and decreased this value by a factor of 0.05 at each iteration.
 For the genetic algorithm, we used 100 individuals, five-point crossover, and two-parent tournament selection with a 75% chance of choosing the fittest parent.
-PSO used five particles that moved according to a velocity equation with a momentum of 0.9, a personal learning rate of 1.0, and a social learning rate of 1.5.
-Each of the algorithms were run for 1000 iterations, which in all cases appear to be sufficient for convergence.
+PSO used five particles, the behavior of which was dictated by a velocity update equation with a momentum of 0.9, a personal learning rate of 1.0, and a social learning rate of 1.5.
+Each of the algorithms were run for 1000 iterations, which in all cases appeared to be sufficient for convergence.